cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q11 - What is autofilling and why is it important?

+The autocomplete can predict and display what the user wants to type in a field.
+It is important since it saves data.

 ## Q12 - Which attributes are always present in an img element?

 ## Q13 - Which attribute is always present for an anchor tag?